As You Were

 The bickering was familiar and comforting, a relic of a time before the two of them had made the transition from students to soldiers.
 Ginny had never admitted it to her companions (and especially not to Harry), but she worried greatly about her brothers.
 She knew they would never stay in the safety of Shell Cottage.
 She understood that compulsion towards action and wouldn't expect anything less of them, even as she often wished they would stop expecting less of her.

 "Careful, careful, careful!"
 Scott hissed as Sophie tried to extract him from his flak jacket without abrading his shoulder.

 "Oh, now you want to be careful!" she said, still upset with him.

 "No, I want you to be careful," he corrected.

 "I am!
 Stop wiggling and hold still!" she berated him.

-Scott fell blessedly silent for a minute or so as Sophie did her best to disassemble his gear while working around his injuries.
+Scott fell blessedly silent for a minute or so as Sophie did her best to disassemble his gear as she worked around his injuries.
 It was a role she had performed more than once.
-She was used to weathering smart comments from Lila about 'stripping her brother'.
-Under other circumstances it was true that she might have taken secret pleasure in handling him in such a pseudo-intimate fashion; however, the condition he had to be in before he needed someone to help extract him from his kit took attraction out of the equation.
+She was used to weathering snide comments from Lila about 'stripping her brother'.
+Under other circumstances, it was true that Sophie might have taken secret pleasure in handling him in such a pseudo-intimate fashion; however, the condition he had be in before he needed someone to help extract him from his kit took attraction out of the equation.
 Especially this time, when he smelled absolutely terrible.